-Folsom Lake has three campgrounds -- Beal's Point and Peninsula campgrounds which are located on Folsom Lake and Negro Bar Group campground at Lake Natoma.
-Beal's Point and Negro Bar are developed campgrounds; Beal's Point is open year round and subject to reservations.
+Folsom Lake has three campgrounds -- Beal's Point and Peninsula campgrounds which are located on Folsom Lake and Black Miners Bar Group campground at Lake Natoma.
+Beal's Point and like Black Miners Bar are developed campgrounds; Beal's Point is open year round and subject to reservations.
 Peninsula is a remote campground which can be subject to winter and/or road closures.
 Campsite reservations are made only during the on-season.
 In the off-season campsite availability is first-come, first-served.

 Located just north of Folsom Dam, Beal's Point has 69 family campsites that will accommodate tents, trailers and motor homes up to 31 feet long.
 Full hookups are provided in the RV loop of the campground (sites 50-69).
 There is also sanitation dump station available.
 Piped drinking water and wheelchair accessible restrooms with showers are available.